alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 With a custom DNS-based load balancer you will need to orchestrate your servers yourself.
 Fortunately we have been using a custom orchestrator for a few years.
 The reason is that the default Auto Scaling algorithm sucks.

-It decides whether to create or destroy instances based solely on their _current_ load: if the average load is above the high watermark (e.g. 90%) then a new instance is created, and if it is below the low watermark (e.g. 80%) then an existing instance is destroyed.
+Auto Scaling decides whether to create or destroy instances based solely on their _current_ load: if the average load is above the high watermark (e.g. 90%) then a new instance is created, and if it is below the low watermark (e.g. 80%) then an existing instance is destroyed.
 Nice, right?